Born:

 Other facts:

-- The Bopper's son, Jay Richardson, is a professional Bopper impersonator
+• The Bopper's son, Jay Richardson, was a professional Bopper impersonator

 Awards/Honors: